bradsec/pdfmerge/README.md

 ## Known Limitations

-- **In-Browser Processing Constraints:** PDFMerge operates entirely within your browser, leveraging client-side resources.
-While this ensures data privacy and negates server-side data transfer, it does mean that the tool's performance is inherently tied to the capabilities of the user's device and browser.
-Particularly, handling very large files can lead to performance bottlenecks.
+- **In-Browser Processing Constraints:** PDFMerge runs directly in your browser, using client-side resources.
+This approach guarantees data privacy and eliminates the need for server-side data transfer.
+However, it does limit performance to what your device and browser can handle.
+This is particularly noticeable with large image files.
+Image files are restricted to a maximum size of 20MB due to potential performance issues during resizing with the HTML5 FileReader method.
+For larger images, it's advisable to use external tools to reduce their size and resolution before using them with the PDFMerge application.
+In contrast, merging large PDFs, even those over 50MB, hasn't shown significant issues during tests.

-- **Maximum Image Size Limitation:** To optimise performance and ensure a smooth user experience, PDFMerge imposes a file size limitation on images.
-The maximum allowable size for any image file is 20MB.
-This constraint helps prevent excessive memory usage and potential browser crashes, especially when dealing with high-resolution images.
-Users attempting to upload images larger than 20MB will receive an informative error message.

-It's recommended to pre-process larger images using external tools to reduce their file size before merging them into a PDF using PDFMerge.

 ## Credits and Third-Party Licensing
 - **PDF-LIB.js** by Andrew-Dillon | [MIT License](https://opensource.org/licenses/MIT)